Sociology/Justice Studies 316

 - have already completed a majority of the work required in the course

 - are currently passing the course

 - are unable to complete work for unavoidable circumstances that they document, and

 - meet with me during this semester in office hours to negotiate and agree to complete their work by a mutually agreed upon date

-Because I’m asking you to travel a short distance to a proctor to take the exams, I’m also flexible on the timing of your exam: you will be able to schedule a block of 3 hours for each exam at a time that works best for you within a 5-day period — but you need to take action to make the exam scheduling work.
+Although I’m asking you to travel a short distance to take the exams, I’m also granting flexibility within the three exam periods.
+You will be able to schedule a block of 3 hours for each exam at a time that works best for you within a specified 5-day period for each exam — but you must act at the start of the semester to make the exam system work.
 Here’s what to do:

-- All students, please go to the website http://www.learn2.maine.edu/exam during the first two weeks of the semester and choose a location at which to take your exams.
+- All students should visit the website http://www.learn2.maine.edu/exam during the first two weeks of the semester and choose a location at which to take your exams.
 You MUST sign up for an exam site during the first two weeks of the semester to ensure that appropriate exam materials will be delivered to your proctor site in a timely fashion.

 A-: 90 – 92.99